Sumzeek/iGed/README.md

 ---

-## Slang Shaders

-Originally, I intended to automatically compile ``.slang`` files into GLSL during the post-build phase.
-However, for reasons I haven't fully identified, the corresponding commands fail to execute properly within CMake—even though they run successfully from the command line (CMD).
-As a result, the compilation step currently needs to be performed manually by executing a ``Sandbox/assets/shaders/tools/compile.bat`` script.

----

 ## Notice

 Due to the author's current research and professional commitments, this project is temporarily paused with no set date